 - High-caloric comfort foods such as baked goods, French fries, sugar-laden snacks, pasta and other refined carbs might alleviate your mood in the short run but can cause long-term damage to physical and mental health because of the sugar crash they bring on.

 - While technically not a food recommendation, make sure to get at least 15 minutes of strong sunlight a day to boost serotonin levels and augment emotional health.

 How to fight depression with professional help

-You might have learned how to fight depression alone; taken self-care measures, inculcated massive lifestyle changes but if you’re still struggling to alleviate depression or feel you may be about to have a nervous breakdown, you should seek professional help.
+You might have learned how to fight depression alone; taken self-care measures, and inculcated massive lifestyle changes but if you’re still struggling to alleviate depression or feel you may be about to have a nervous breakdown, you should seek professional help.